leomorpho/goship/README.md

 Create a new file in `routes/` and add your route.
 A route is a standard Echo handler with some added goodies.
 Once you've added handlers for your route, you can hook it up to the router in `routes/routes.go`, where the route should be registered to be reachable from the web.

+## Realtime

+There is a `realtime` route that is setup to handle SSE connections to any client desiring real-time data.
+Realtime data is sent in "notifications" which are just custom events with a notification type, some data, and a profile id.
+The `NotifierRepo` handles subscribing the client to the right channels and pushing new notifications to the client.
+Notifications can be stored in the DB in case the client is offline and needs to be picked up later when they reconnect - these will be shown in the notification center UI.

+Methods for interacting with notifications:

+- `PublishNotification` to send a notification to a user.
+This can optionally store the notification in the DB.
+- `MarkNotificationUnread` to mark a notification as unread.
+- `MarkNotificationRead` to mark a notification as read.
+- `DeleteNotification` to delete a notification.
+- `GetNotifications` to get all notifications for a user.

+## PWA Notifications

+There are 2 push notification repos for different use cases:
+- `PwaPushNotificationsRepo`: for sending push notifications to PWAs.
+- `FcmPushNotificationsRepo`: for sending push notifications to native Android and iOS apps.

+Both have similar interfaces:
+- `AddPushSubscription`: to add a new push subscription, triggered when the profile turns on PWA notifications in their profile settings.
+- `SendPushNotifications`: to send a push notification to a user.
+This is generally handled by the `NotifierRepo` after storing a notification in the DB using the `PublishNotification` method.
+- `DeletePushSubscriptionByEndpoint`: to delete a push subscription by endpoint.

 ## Deployment

 First, make sure all your env vars in the Kamal file `deploy.yml` are correct.
 All your vars should be set either in: